nvim-lua/lsp-status.nvim/README.md

 ### Configuration

-You can configure `lsp-status.nvim` using the `config` function, which takes a table o configuration values.
-Right now, the only used configuration value is `kind_labels`, which should be a map from LSP symbol kinds to label symbols.
+You can configure `lsp-status.nvim` using the `config` function, which takes a table of configuration values.
+The following configuration options are supported:

+- `kind_labels`: An optional map from LSP symbol kinds to label symbols.
+Used to decorate the current function name.
+Default: `{}`
-An additional configuration point is `select_symbol` which allows for adding an optional callback of the form `function(cursor_pos, document_symbol)` that should return `true` if the current DocumentSymbol should be accepted.
+- `select_symbol`: An optional callback of the form `function(cursor_pos, document_symbol)` that
+  should return `true` if `document_symbol` (a `DocumentSymbol`) should be accepted as the symbol currently containing the cursor.

-For example, the sumneko lua server sends `valueRange` which is not specified in the protocol to give the range for a function's start and end.
-To respect `valueRange`, you can use this configuration.
+For example, the [sumneko lua server](https://github.com/sumneko/lua-language-server) sends `valueRange` (which is not specified in the protocol) to give the range for a function's start and end.
+To respect `valueRange`, you can use the following configuration:
 ```lua
 lsp_status.config {
   select_symbol = function(cursor_pos, symbol)